IKOSTYUK/ikostyuk.github.io/_posts/2026-08-31-A-Self-Hosted-Multilingual-Tutor-on-a-2019-Laptop.md

 title: A Self-Hosted Multilingual Tutor
 ---

-## A Self-Hosted Multilingual Tutor on a 2019 Laptop
+## A Self-Hosted Multilingual Tutor

 No API keys, no cloud, no telemetry.
 A 35-billion-parameter model, speech recognition and two speech synthesisers, all served from a 2019 MacBook Pro running Linux — and reaching conversational speed by consistently choosing the option that looked slower.